-This course is the first half of the first-year general chemistry sequence for chemistry and non-chemistry majors, and so one major objective of the course is to provide you with a firm the foundation on basic chemical principles that you will revisit and use in higher level chemistry classes.
-These concepts will help you understand advanced topics in chemistry and how basic chemical principles control structure, function, and application of molecules and compounds in chemistry.
-We will also investigate the scope and limitations of our understanding of these fundamental concepts as well during the course.
-But the major focus of the course is to build your understanding of the nature of matter - its elemental composition, atomic and molecular units, atomic and molecular representation, molecular structure and functions, reaction types and interactions, the energy involved in reactions, and the many applications of matter based on its nature, structure and composition.
+This course is the first half of the general chemistry sequence for chemistry and non-chemistry majors.
+One major objective of the course is to provide you with a good foundation of basic chemical principles that will aid your understanding of chemistry concepts in higher level science classes.
+These concepts would also be instrumental in advance topics in chemistry and how basic chemical principles control structure architecture, function, and application of common molecules.
+We will also investigate the scope and limitations of our understanding of these fundamental concepts as well.
+But the major focus of the course is to build your understanding of the nature of matter - its elemental composition, atomic and molecular units, atomic and molecular representation, molecular structure and functions, and reaction types - including the energy involved in reactions and the rate at which these reactions occur.

-The Silberberg textbook will be our guide in exploring the nature of matter and the course will follow the general progression of the book, but we will choose chapters in a sequence that allows us to sequentially shape our understanding of concepts one at a time.
+The Silberberg textbook will be our guide in exploring the nature of matter and the course will follow the general progression of the book, but we will choose chapters in a sequence that allows us to shape our understanding of concepts gradually.
 Also, the evolution of each chapter material and our comprehension of the course materials will be based on the Blooms Taxonomy, which can be summarized under the following cognitive levels of learning: